xavier268/go-demo-gorgonia/README.md

 # go-demo-gorgonia

-Demontstrating use of the Gorgonia package (deep learning in Go)
+Testing and demonstrating use of the Gorgonia package (deep learning in Go).

+Currently not much than a playground ...